mila-iqia/milabench/docs/docker.rst

 Docker
 ======

-`Docker Images <https://github.com/mila-iqia/milabench/pkgs/container/milabench>`_ are created for each release, they come with all the benchmarks installed and the necessary datasets.
+`Docker Images <https://github.com/mila-iqia/milabench/pkgs/container/milabench>`_ are created for each release.
+They come with all the benchmarks installed and the necessary datasets.
 No additional downloads are necessary.

 CUDA
 ----